How to Export Zwift ZWO Workouts Without Rebuilding Them Manually

 The Bottom Line

-ZWO is useful, but it is not the whole workflow.
-If your real goal is getting a complete plan into TrainingPeaks, use ZWO selectively and let TrainingDojo handle the calendar-level import problem.
-That is where the biggest time savings usually are.
+ZWO is useful, and TrainingDojo now makes it easier to create.
+If your real goal is getting a complete plan into TrainingPeaks, use ZWO selectively for Zwift execution and let TrainingDojo handle the calendar-level import problem too.